hhas/SwiftAutomation/doc-source/3 tutorial-introduction.md

 [TO DO: this will work better if the above `make` command is expanded to include `withProperties: [TED.text:"Hello World!"]`].
 The next task will be to `get()` that document's text, which makes the point that object specifiers are only used to construct _queries_; to actually get a value from the application you _have_ to use a command, e.g. `get()`.
 (Kinda like the difference between putting together a file path, e.g. "/Users/jsmith/" + "TODO.txt", that describes the location of some data, and passing that path to a `read()` command to actually obtain the data from that location.)
 Once getting is covered, the `set()` example can show how to change that content to something else.
 In addition, the `get()` example can explain the shorthand form that allows the command's direct parameter to be used as its subject for conciseness, i.e. `textedit.get(doc.text)` -> `doc.text.get()]

+[TO DO: open TextEdit's SDEF documentation in Script Editor and summarize its contents and organization; alternatively, bundle the MacOSGlues sdefs in AppleScriptToSwift and provide a menu and dictionary viewer for viewing them there]

+[TO DO: note that get/set aren't normally documented in app dictionaries]